Brendanw1/capstone-play-calls/ReadMe.md

 │   │   ├── series
 ```
 All of the previous data that was provided was put under the 2024 season.
 Any new data will be logged under the 2025 stats.
 Once data gets entered for a game, it will appear the games section in firebase.

+###
+The Manage Game Schedule file is how I maintained the schedule in firebase.
+It writes directly to the schedule tab, and has the ability to add games and remove them as needed.